naturalis/trait-geo-diverse-dl/pilot/data/GIS/README.md

 # Stacked rasters datasets
 ## env_stacked
-The env_stacked dataset contains the 41 rasters described above stacked into a single GeoTiff
+The [env_stacked](env_stacked) dataset contains the 41 rasters described above stacked into a single GeoTiff.
+This folder also contains a list of all the variable descriptions of the different bands in the GeoTiff.

-## spec_raster_clip
+## spec_stacked_raster_clip
-For each species a clip of the stacked raster GeoTiff was made based on the species IUCN range and this raster was used to generate pseudo-absence locations in
+For each species a [clip](spec_stacked_raster_clip) of the stacked raster GeoTiff was made based on the species IUCN range and this raster was used to generate pseudo-absence locations in